miayan0110/NYCU-Visual-Recognitionusing-Deep-Learning-2025-Spring/hw1/README.md

 ### Inference

-To train the model, run `bash run_test.sh` or execute the following command.
+To test the model, run `bash run_test.sh` or execute the following command.
 ```
 python main.py \
 --gpu_id 1 \